me-box/databox-driver-twitter-stream/README.md

 ## Redirecting to the Authentication Page

 Many oauth procedures don't allow you to display the page which grants permission from within a frame or a WebView.
 These are exactly the technologies the container manager uses to display the driver's user interface.
-So, the first challenge is to escape from the frame to display the page.
+So, the driver needs to escape from the frame to display the page.
 You can do this by posting a message to the container manager.
-The following code tells the container manager to redirect the user to the twitter authentication page for the given token.

 ```javascript
 window.parent.postMessage({ type:'databox_oauth_redirect', url: 'https://api.twitter.com/oauth/authenticate?oauth_token=' + token}, '*');
 ```

-In the app, this will open the page in a new browser window, where the
+In the app, will use a version of Safari (iOS) or Chrome (Android) to open the given page, where the web version will redirect the browser.

+In the twitter driver, the authentication process is triggered from a post request.
+An otherwise empty web page is returned from the request with the above code in a script tag to redirect once the post request finishes.